 I am Kevin Longstaff and welcome to my website.
-This is a new venture driven by my passion for working with
+This venture is driven by my passion for working with

 wood and exploiting the best of it's natural form.

-The items on our website are our own creation and, where available, for sale either directly from us, through galleries and exhibitions or from the stalls we run from time to time that are shown on our news page.
-The site is aimed at showing you what we do and why we do it.
-If something you like is shown but not available then we can make it.
-If there is something that is a variant (size, shape, wood type) we can make it to your specification or create something entirely different - just write, call, email or join us on facebook.
+The items on our website are our own creation and, where available, for sale either directly from me, through galleries and exhibitions or from the stalls we run from time to time that are shown on our news page.
+The site is aimed at showing you what I do and explain why I do it.
+If something you like is shown but not available then I can make it.
+If there is something that is a variant (size, shape, wood type) I can make it to your specification or create something entirely different - just call, email or join us on facebook.

 I am very flexible in the sources of wood that I use but my main philosophy is to enhance the natural grain and maximize the use of all aspects of the wood.
 Even the flaws in wood can be turned into a feature such as the rotten knot removed from the Cherry board shown.
 Each piece of wood provides the exciting challenge of how best to exploit it's good and bad features to create the finished item.
 I have transformed a broken X One Design mast section into a yacht tacking duel and an old chair leg into a picture frame.
 This is a list of some of the sources of wood used :-